 The journal does not charge for submission of the manuscript.

 The journal does not charge for processing or publication of the manuscript.

-The review process is arranged by double blind system.
+The review process is arranged by a double blind system.
 Every text is subject to at least two reviews.

 Footnotes should be avoided as much as possible.
 When essential, they should be brief and consecutively numbered throughout, with superscript Arabic numbers.